udexon/GOEHDOM/Homoiconicity.md

 We model all programs written by human, as well as the mechanisms how human write programs, as search algorithms.

-We would like to present our conjecture, that: Human level artificial intelligence is type III graph search (GS3), where the categories are as follow:

-1. Type I Graph search (GS1):
-- simple look up.
-- hello world, print string: search from string buffer.
-- database query.

-2. Type II Graph search (GS2):
-- search involving predefined functions written by programmers, map, inverse kinematics, chess.

-3. Type III Graph search (GS3):
-- homoiconic composite functions.
-- Target functions can be composed from existing functions.
-- make GS2 and GS1 functions as search candidates / targets.

 Armed with Homoiconic Graph Theory, converting GS1 and GS2 to homoiconic form is no longer rocket science -- but free software labour.

 GS3: includes computer algebra system (limited, cannot unify with GS1 and GS2? proof: has tree manipulation functions, e.g. python sympy) and human ability to program?

 #### To Do: Relationship from fundamental graph operations in PMSM to GS3

-:: PMSM or Phos Homoiconic Graph Machine?

 The portability of PMSM is crucial to the viability of bootstrapping machine intelligence, as it enables us to access code written in practically any known programming language, including assembly language of most microprocessors, using one universal script, ie. Reverse Polish Notation, and examine their relationships.